Martijnde/SDC-Project-4-Advanced-Image-Recognition-Processing/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The approach I took was just follow the lessons and be good, so I took the steps featured above, the pipeline might fail in the part of the video with shadow on the road, (like three shadow for example) or when we face bad lane lines for example, I might improve it if I were going to pursue this project further by tweaking the color settings to rule out this error.

+The techniques I used were:

+> Remove outliers before fitting the polynomials.
+> Tweak thresholds
+> Compare frame with previous frame(s) to reduce sudden changes
+> Implement region of interest (ROI)

 ###Fun